encelo/WetPaper/README.md

 - Add a splash screen showing the nCine logo fading in and out
 - Add a menu system based on pages and events
 - Add an input binder and actions system to rebind controls

+- Add statistics and some additional settings
+- Add a pause menu page while in game
+- Add a menu page to confirm quitting
+- Move controls settings on their own menu page
+- Add the option to play the game with one player